stellarwp/telemetry/README.md

 In order to keep this library as light as possible, a container is not included in the library itself.
 To avoid version compatibility issues, it is also not included as a Composer dependency.
 Instead, you must include it in your project.
 We recommend including it via composer [using Strauss](https://github.com/stellarwp/global-docs/blob/main/docs/strauss-setup.md), just like you have done with this library.

 ## Integration
 Initialize the library within your main plugin file after plugins are loaded (or anywhere else you see fit).
-Optionally, you can configure a unique prefix (we suggest you use your plugin slug) so that hooks can be uniquely called for your specific instance of the library.
+You can configure a unique prefix (we suggest you use your plugin slug) so that hooks can be uniquely called for your specific instance of the library.

 ```php
 use StellarWP\Telemetry\Core as Telemetry;